calvin-moh/ton---Iot/README.md

 # DeepDefend: Optimized Multi-Model Approach for Network Intrusion Detection Using Deep Learning and IoT Security

-This repository contains all code artefacts, model architecture, notebooks, and a Flask web application developed for the MSc research project titled **"DeepDefend: Optimized Multi-Model Approach for Network Intrusion Detection Using Deep Learning and IoT Security Enhancement"** by Shahna Shahul Hameed.
+This repository contains all code artefacts, model architecture, notebooks, and a Flask web application developed for my MSc Final research project titled **"DeepDefend: Optimized Multi-Model Approach for Network Intrusion Detection Using Deep Learning and IoT Security Enhancement"** by Shahna Shahul Hameed.

 ---